saul-atomrigs/saul-atomrigs/README.md

 ### 🙋🏻‍♂️ About me
-+3 year experience web frontend engineer living and working in Seoul, Korea.
++3 year experience web frontend engineer living and working in Seoul, Korea 🇰🇷

 Continuosly making problem solving software with high quality code and design.